Hopf algebras and Markov chains: Two examples and a theory: Theory

 Each summand $c^*(b')$ in the second term is 0 as $l(c)=1\leq l(b)<l(b')$.
 As $\sym(b)$ consists of terms of length $l(b)$, $c^*(\sym(b))$ is 0 unless $l(b)=1$, in which case $\sym(b)=b$.
 Hence $c^*(g_b)=c^*(\sym(b))$ is non-zero only if $c=b$, and $c^*(g_c)=c^*(\sym(c))=c^*(c)=1$.

 Turn now to duality.
 An analogous argument to the polynomial algebra case shows that $f_{b}\left(g_{b'}\right)\neq0$ only when they have the same eigenvalue, which happens precisely when $b$ and $b'$ have the same number of Lyndon factors.
-So let $b_{1}...b_{k}$ be the decreasing Lyndon factorization of $b$, $b'_{1}...b'_{k}$ be the decreasing Lyndon factorzation of $b'$.
+So let $b_{1}...b_{k}$ be the decreasing Lyndon factorization of $b$, and let $b'_{1}...b'_{k}$ be the decreasing Lyndon factorization of $b'$.
 To evaluate

 observe that

 As $g_{b'_{\sigma(i)}}$ is primitive, each term in $\Delta^{[k]}\left(g_{b'_{\sigma(i)}}\right)$ has $g_{b'_{\sigma(i)}}$ in one tensor-factor and $1$ in the $k-1$ others.
 Hence the only terms of $\Delta^{[k]}\left(g_{b'_{\sigma(1)}}\right)...\Delta^{[k]}\left(g_{b'_{\sigma(k)}}\right)$ without $1$s in any tensor factors are those of the form $g_{b'_{\tau\sigma(1)}}\otimes...\otimes g_{b'_{\tau\sigma(k)}}$ for some $\tau\in S_{k}$.
 Now $f_{b_{i}}(1)=0$ for all $i$, so $f_{b_{1}}\otimes...\otimes f_{b_{k}}$ annihilates any term with $1$ in some tensor-factor.
 Hence